Ogre You Asshole: History

 Manabu and his elder brother covered Nirvana and Beck songs with original drummer Arata Nishi in the nineties under the name "Joy Division".
 Manabu's brother left, but he was joined by childhood friend Norihito Hiraide and highschool classmate Kei Mabuchi.
-Nishi then left due to health reasons and was replaced by Takashi Katsuura.
+Nishi then left for health reasons and was replaced by Takashi Katsuura.
 They produced their first demo in 2004 and went on to support many notable domestic and international bands including Asian Kung-Fu Generation, Foo Fighters, Art School, The Dresden Dolls and their biggest influence Modest Mouse.

 When asked what he attributes their success to, Manabu answered, "I'm not sure.
 I guess it is because of our name".
 However, notable fan Johnny Marr said in an interview "I would love to play with Ogre You Asshole.
 I love 'em.
 They're not afraid to be poppy.
 Some guitar bands just don't have the nerve to be poppy and second-guess themselves, you know".

 The band was signed to major label VAP in 2009 after releasing their previous work on their independent label OYA.
 Their major debut single 'Pinhole' was also featured on Nano-Mugen Compilation 2009 and as an ending theme to the anime Sōten Kōro.
 Their first album on the label 'Foglamp' also included a DVD with the music videos of 'Pinhole' and 'Headlight'.